WorldMirror: Universal 3D World Reconstruction with Any-Prior Prompting: Limitations and Future Works

 \section{Limitations and Future Works}

 Despite the promising results achieved by our approach, several limitations remain.
-First, our method demonstrates suboptimal performance on dynamic scenes and autonomous driving environments, primarily due to the under-representation of such data in our training distribution.
-We plan to address this through strategic dataset expansion to enhance model generalization.
+First, our method demonstrates suboptimal performance on dynamic scenes and autonomous driving environments~\citep{miao2025advances}, primarily due to the under-representation of such data in our training distribution.
+We plan to address this through strategic dataset expansion to enhance model generalization~\citep{wang2025pi}.
+In addition, incorporating physical motion priors~\citep{quan2026particlegs} to enhance the model’s capability in dynamic environments represents a promising direction for future research.
 Additionally, our current implementation supports input resolutions ranging from 300 to 700 pixels and cannot effectively handle scenarios where the number of input views reaches into the thousands.
 This constraint becomes particularly apparent when running on consumer-grade GPUs.
-Future work will explore computational optimizations to improve model efficiency and enable processing of longer visual sequences with reduced memory requirements.
+Future work will explore computational optimizations~\cite{sun2020test} to improve model efficiency and enable processing of longer visual sequences with reduced memory requirements.